jin-zhe/jin-zhe.github.io/_posts/_includes/_conda_env_vars.md

 time we activate our environment and get unset automatically when we deactivate our environment.
-The following steps are an adaptation of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux) stated in the official Anaconda documentation.
+The following steps are an adaptation of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux) stated in the official Conda documentation.

 Let's enter our environment directory and do the following
 {% highlight bash %}